MrTwisT007/tinytrack/README.md

 # What's this?
-This is a tiny RC tracked rover with an FPV camera.
+This is a tiny RC tracked rover with an FPV camera a designed and built circa 2021.
 It uses a TinyDrive from Flytron for the motor drivers, N20 motors, a miniature FPV camera and a FrSky Archer R4 receiver module.
 The receiver and camera modules had to be modified to make them small enough to fit into the body - the receiver had its header removed and the camera PCB was sanded to reduce its footprint.
 Lego wheels and rubber tracks are used.
 An 18350 battery is used as the main power source, the battery contacts are small magnets.
 A charging header and power switch are present in the lid.
 A TP4096 or other suitable LiIon charger must be used on the charging header

 The design is flippable, the rover will operate even if upside down, but the user must adjust their control scheme accordingly as there is no orientation detection.
 The miniature design allows it to navigate tight crawl spaces.